 It’s important to weigh out the pros and cons.
 For example, certain safety features within a car can help lower your premiums.
 But on the other hand, whether or not your vehicle will be stolen can also affect your car insurance rate.

 Look for Good Driver or Good Student Discounts

 Most major insurance companies do offer a variety of discounts for young drivers.
-For example, good student discounts help high school and college students to save money if they maintain at least a “B” grade point average.
-New drivers can also get discounts for attending a school at least 100 miles from where the insured car is located.
+For example, good student discounts help high school and college students save money if they maintain a “B” grade point average.
+New drivers can also get discounts for attending a school at least 100 miles from the insured car’s location.

 Good or Safe Driver discounts exist, but those discounts come after some time.
 So you would need to prove that you have a good track record of driving for a period before the discount comes into play to explore different insurance companies and what sort of good driver discounts they offer.
 Then, you should stay safe and not get into any accidents to see your rate decrease.

 Some standard discounts offered by insurance providers that you can inquire about include:

 - Military Discount

 Some, not all, may provide you with better savings on your insurance premiums.

 Raising your car insurance deductible is a quick and easy way to lower your car insurance rate.
 Your deductible represents the amount you would be paying upfront when filing specific claims, such as after an automobile accident.